 Is Dumpster Diving at night illegal in California?

-In California, there are various dumpster diving locations.
-However, I’ve compiled a list of the best areas to start garbage diving for money in California.
+I’ve compiled a list of the best areas to start garbage diving for money in California.

 - Construction Sites

 - Shopping Malls

 - Garage Sales